 The cell membranes are composed of phospholipids bilayer and membrane proteins (such as integral and peripheral membrane proteins) that constitute the outer boundary of the cell.
 The cell membranes not only control the transport of biomolecules across the membrane but also regulate the cell to cell communication through signal transduction.
-Cell membrane also contributes the fluidity and flexibility of the cell.
+The cell membrane also contributes to the fluidity and flexibility of the cell.

 Cell membranes contain not only phospholipids as a major class of membrane lipids but also other membrane lipids such as glycolipids and sterols.
 It is the fatty acid residue that makes membrane lipids differ from each other even in the same class.

 For example, each of the phospholipids can differ from each other based on the types of fatty acid residues present in the phospholipids.
 These fatty acid residues can be saturated or unsaturated or even polyunsaturated fatty acid residues and the same is true with glycolipids.